rbchan/applied-popdy/notes.md

 - Still need to improve items in notes below

 - Kaplan-Meier survival lab
+  * Move it earlier so students can incorporate into final paper

+- Excel templates for data collectino
+  * Add all names

 ## For 2022

 - Add score item for estimation to final project rubric
   * Grad students only
   * Provide examples

 - Use real datasets from Hastings and Krebs textbooks

 - Add a page of general questions to the final exam